All Episodes

 It's not bad.

-I don't want to start into a Mark Levin rant, uh, because I'm infuriated by some of this, but you were talking today about propaganda and the young kids.
+Listen, I don't want to start into a Mark Levin rant because I'm infuriated by some of this, but you were talking today about propaganda and the young kids.

-There is an unholy alliance today uh between uh many of the people in our culture, particularly Hollywood, and the people who are really our enemies who want to destroy the very foundations of this country.
+There is an unholy alliance today between many of the people in our culture, particularly Hollywood, and the people who are really our enemies, who want to destroy the very foundations of this country.

-I'm particularly referring to Oliver Stone, Susan Sarendon, and the other actor whose name I can't recall, whose mother was in the TV for a long time, uh that guy, uh they are uh in bed with Hugo Chavez.
+I'm particularly referring to Oliver Stone, Susan Sarinden, and the other actor whose name I can't recall, whose mother was in the TV for a long time, that guy, they are in bed with Hugo Chavez.

-My girlfriend is from Chile, and Hugo Chavez is sending incredible uh and I'm I'm big fan of foreign policy, and John Bolton is right.
+My girlfriend is from Chile, and Hugo Chavez is sending incredible, and I'm a big fan of foreign policy, and John Bolton is right.

-We better take this guy Chavez seriously because he has an intent, and he's nothing but a uh a low-life knave to destabilize as much as uh of Latin America, if not all of it, as possible.
+We better take this guy, Chavez, seriously, because he has an intent, and he's nothing but a low-lifing knave to destabilize as much of Latin America, if not all of it, as possible.

-He attempts to do it throughout all of Latin America, and this man better be taken seriously uh because uh it's right on our back door.
+And this man better be taken seriously because it's right on our back door.

 Well, I think he is being taken seriously.

-I think I think Obama if you look at who Obama likes to hang around with and who he doesn't like to hang around with, you see who he's comfortable with.
+I think Obama, if you look at who Obama likes to hang around with and who he doesn't like to hang around with, you see who he's comfortable with.

-He's comfortable with guys like Chavez and uh Daniel Ortega and uh you know all these other reprobates around the world.
+He's comfortable with guys like Chavez and Daniel Ortega and all these other reprobates around the world.

-But you know, something you you you raise a really good point about the unholy alliance between these Dalton Hollywood and these dictators.
+But you know something, you raise a really good point about the unholy alliance between these Dolts in Hollywood and these dictators.

 You know what it is?